 "I do a lot of reading, and spend way more money on that than I really should, but I see it as an investment.
 Besides that, I very much enjoy making contact with people I find interesting to share ideas – to me that's relaxation".

-Carla Philips, student at Visual Communication + Change
+Curiosity led Carla to Visual Communication + Change

 Why did you choose your programme?

 "I've always been curious about how the world is connected.
 The ways in which people connect to each other, and to nature.
 This curiosity grew last year when I went on a year-long bicycle trip across Africa with my sister and parents (from South Africa to Kenya, and then back).
 I began to question why the world seemed so out of balance and ask myself whether I could contribute to restoring that balance.